Gratitude is not so much about timing. It’s always a good time to say “thank you.” Tweet This

 The opportunity to show gratitude is frequently botched at work, too.
 It turns out that saying thanks can in be quite complicated.

-It turns out, for example, that some people are quite particular about when you show them gratitude.
-Being a few days late with the “thank you,” can spoil the whole event for some people.
+It turns out, for example, that some people are quite particular about when you say thanks.
+Being a few days late with the “thank you,” can spoil the ritual for some people.

 How you express gratitude is also important.
 You probably know that a well-written email is almost always better than sending a text.
 Likewise, a handwritten thank you note is almost always more impressive than an email.

-And calibrating the right amount of gratitude can make all the difference.
+And calibrating the right amount of thanks can make all the difference.
 You know this if someone ever didn’t seem grateful enough for something you did.
 Or was perhaps too grateful.